tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/notificationhubs/get-notification-message-telemetry.md

 </tr>
 <tr class="odd">
 <td><p>404</p></td>
 <td><p>Telemetry does not exist.
 This may be because the notification ID is invalid or because the message has not progressed far enough in processing.
-If you receive a 404 code, wait and try again after 10s.
+If you receive a 404 code, wait and try again after 10 seconds.
 This state can continue for up to 30 minutes.</p></td>
 </tr>
 </tbody>
 </table>